novakov-alexey-zz/old-novakov-alexey.github.io/content/algorithms-max-sum-in-array/index.md

 categories = ["scala"]
 +++

-Most of the algorithmic tasks are related with iterating over arrays of data.
+Most of the algorithmic tasks are related to iterating over arrays of data.
 They often can be expressed as a function which takes some input and returns some single value or an array of values.
 For instance:

 ```scala
 def maxSum(a: Array[Int]): Array[Int] = ???
 ```

-Let's solve next task using Scala's elegant and consice syntax.
+Let's solve next task using Scala's elegant and concise syntax.

 ### Find the max sum in the given array